Callisto (comics): Reception

 Sara Century of Syfy described the rivalry between Callisto and Storm as one of the most intricate and compelling in fiction.
-Callisto, as an ideal nemesis, was introduced to challenge Storm’s moral complexities and deepen our understanding of her character.
+Callisto, as an ideal nemesis, was introduced to challenge Storm's moral complexities and deepen our understanding of her character.
 The conflict significantly contributed to Storm's transformation, marked by a shift from pacifism and a dramatic change in appearance often called her "punk" look.
 Century concluded that this period of struggle and eventual forgiveness of Callisto were crucial in helping Storm regain her inner stability and evolve into the hero she is today.
 Michael Johnson of Bam Smack Pow expressed interest in a television series that would explore Callisto's origin story and her leadership of the Morlocks.

 Other versions

 Age of Apocalypse

-An alternate universe variant of Callisto from Earth-295 appears in Age of Apocalypse.
+An alternate universe version of Callisto from Earth-295 appears in Age of Apocalypse.
 This version is a pirate who is later killed by Mystique.

 Cross Time Capers

-An alternate universe variant of Callisto from Earth-597 appears in Excalibur.
+An alternate universe version of Callisto from Earth-597 appears in Excalibur.
 This version is Moira MacTaggert's bodyguard.

 House of M

-An alternate universe variant of Callisto from Earth-58163 appears in House of M. This version is the leader of the Marauders.
+An alternate universe version of Callisto from Earth-58163 appears in House of M. This version is the leader of the Marauders.

 Mutant X

-An alternate universe variant of Callisto from Earth-1298 appears in Mutant X. This version is a relationship with Mole Man.
+An alternate universe version of Callisto from Earth-1298 appears in Mutant X. This version is a relationship with Mole Man.

 Ultimate Marvel

-An alternate universe variant of Callisto from Earth-1610 appears in the Ultimate Marvel universe.
+An alternate universe version of Callisto from Earth-1610 appears in the Ultimate Marvel universe.